Goutham-IITJ/osl-mujoco/README.md

 `scripts/check_model.py`, `scripts/view_osl.py` and `scripts/demo_sweep.py` are
-the three things you actually run, sharing `scripts/mjcommon.py`. `check_model.py` is the only one that is a test: it compiles both scenes, compares masses, centres of mass, hinge anchors and mesh bounding boxes against the sidecar, reads the resting contact depth off `contact.dist`, watches a second of settling, and re-derives the collision sweep and the flat keyframe from MuJoCo's own kinematics.
+the three things you actually run, sharing `scripts/mjcommon.py`. `check_model.py` is the only one that is a test: it compiles all three scenes, compares masses, centres of mass, hinge anchors and mesh bounding boxes against the sidecar, reads the resting contact depth off `contact.dist`, watches a second of settling, and re-derives the collision sweep and the flat keyframe from MuJoCo's own kinematics.